deanydean/listy/README.md

   - swagger docs: http://localhost:4500/api/docs

+> If the app stops working in the sense that lists aren't loading and you can't create new ones, verify that the DB_URI hasn't changed by comparing the value in `./backend/.env` and the output of `make db-ip`

 ## Running the Tests

 Tests are written with Jest and React Testing Library, and can be run via npm scripts from the root, backend, and frontend directories OR with the following *make* commands: